jlbrsl/hello-world/README.md

 hi!
 i'm a sad brazilian artist and i'm learnig to code.

-i've been using javascript *thanks P5.js* 🦄 and phyton.
+i've been using javascript *thanks P5.js* 🦄

 you can see some of my works in my website https://webexistindo.art.br